Param-Harrison/kidzode/public/courses/pixel-heroes/robot_hello.md

 # Make a Robot Talk

-Make a robot that talks!
+Let's build a robot that can talk!
+Press Run and watch it come to life.

-## What to Do
-1. Press Run
-2. See your robot talk!

 ```python
 # Comments start with # - Python ignores them